100% Texas‐Approved Bowhunter Safety Course

 The Texas Bowhunter Ed Course is approved and accepted by the Texas Parks and Wildlife Department.

 What’s Included in an Approved Course

-The Texas Bowhunter Ed Course is approved by the Texas Parks and Wildlife Department, the agency responsible for the administration of the Texas Bowhunter Education Certificate.
+The Texas Bowhunter Ed Course is approved by the Texas Parks and Wildlife Department, the agency responsible for the administration of the Bowhunter Education Certificate.

 To be approved by the Texas Parks and Wildlife Department, a course must teach hunters to become:

 - Safe (by following all bowhunting safety rules)

 - Responsible (about bowhunting, wildlife, conservation, and bowhunting laws)

 - Knowledgeable (by knowing and demonstrating acceptable behavior and attitudes while bowhunting)

 - Involved (in joining and participating in bowhunting and conservation organizations)